This list of backpacking essentials includes all the items that should never be missing in your backpack.

 First Aid Kit

-Make sure to take a first aid kit with at least some medications.
-You should include the following:
+Make sure to take a first aid kit with at least some medications such as:

 - basic pain relief medicines such as paracetamol.